Running and Yoga as Weapons against Cancer

 Why Should You?

-Running is one of the most basic forms of exercise but it is also one of the most helpful and beneficial exercises that you can easily do.
+Running is one of the most basic forms of exercise but it is also one of the most helpful and beneficial exercises that you can easily do see online.
 It helps in improving lung capacity and stamina, it strengthens the heart muscles, it allows adequate circulation of blood and brings about a number of benefits to our body.

 Yoga is one of the several relaxation techniques that promotes flexibility and improves our overall physical condition through various movements while exercising our muscles and joints.
 Being a relaxation exercise, it also brings a peace of mind when we do yoga, answering the psychological aspect that we need.